xdmushui/partner-center-sdk/develop/EULA-Partner-Center-SDK.md

 5. **EXPORT RESTRICTIONS.** You must comply with all domestic and international export laws and regulations that apply to the software, which include restrictions on destinations, end users, and end use.
 For further information on export restrictions, visit (aka.ms/exporting).

 6. **SUPPORT SERVICES.** Microsoft is not obligated under this agreement to provide any support services for the software.
-Any support provided is “as is”, “with all faults”, and without warranty of any kind.
+Any support provided is "as is", "with all faults", and without warranty of any kind.

 7. **UPDATES.** The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.

 8. **BINDING ARBITRATION AND CLASS ACTION WAIVER.
 This Section applies if you live in (or, if a business, your principal place of business is in) the United States.** If you and Microsoft have a dispute, you and Microsoft agree to try for 60 days to resolve it informally.
-If you and Microsoft can’t, you and Microsoft agree to binding individual arbitration before the American Arbitration Association under the Federal Arbitration Act (“FAA”), and not to sue in court in front of a judge or jury.
+If you and Microsoft can’t, you and Microsoft agree to binding individual arbitration before the American Arbitration Association under the Federal Arbitration Act ("FAA"), and not to sue in court in front of a judge or jury.
 Instead, a neutral arbitrator will decide.
 Class action lawsuits, class-wide arbitrations, private attorney-general actions, and any other proceeding where someone acts in a representative capacity are not allowed; nor is combining individual proceedings without the consent of all parties.
 The complete Arbitration Agreement contains more terms and is at aka.ms/arb-agreement-1.
 You and Microsoft agree to these terms.

 9. **ENTIRE AGREEMENT.** This agreement, and any other terms Microsoft may provide for supplements, updates, or third-party applications, is the entire agreement for the software.